 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belmont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belmont is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Belmont who work in office and administrative support (12.14%), sales jobs (9.60%), and management occupations (8.91%).
+Overall, Belmont is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Belmont who work in management occupations (12.75%), office and administrative support (10.94%), and sales jobs (9.21%).

-The per capita income in Belmont in 2010 was $32,111, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $128,444 for a family of four.
+The per capita income in Belmont in 2018 was $34,536, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $138,144 for a family of four.
 However, Belmont contains both very wealthy and poor people as well.

-Belmont is a somewhat ethnically-diverse city.
+Belmont is a very ethnically-diverse city.
 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belmont include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Belmont include German, Irish, English, Italian, and Scottish.